 Students will learn the importance of cultural awareness in the international market and the relationship between local and global markets, as well as branding strategies in the international market and ways to penetrate international markets.

-Language in Context (LIC) students may take a Universidad de Alicante Direct Enrollment course in English.
+Language in Context (LIC) students may direct enroll in a course, in English at Universidad de Alicante (UA).
 Although UA official final exams take place in early January/June, LIC students’ final exams can generally be arranged for late December/May.
 However, CIEE can neither facilitate nor guarantee this for all University courses.

-Students are advised that the Universidad de Alicante may cancel courses due to limited enrollment and that some other courses may overlap.
-For this reason students should have at least two alternate courses approved.
-A complete listing of available courses for the spring semester will be found in the Online Course Registration Form in the CIEE acceptance materials.
+Students are advised that UA may cancel courses due to limited enrollment and that some other courses may overlap.
+For this reason, students should have at least two alternate courses approved.
+A complete list of courses for the spring semester will be available in the Online Course Registration Form in CIEE acceptance materials.